 I have faith that my practice will re-open and thrive again because I believe so, so strongly in this work, and I’ll be constantly monitoring new information and keeping on top of the latest data to help me determine when that re-opening time may be.
 I hope that I can find a pathway back soon, and I will update this page as plans unfold.

-**I have created some self-manual lymphatic drainage videos, so that those clients with lymphedema or other types of swelling have a way to perform some self-care: UPPER EXTREMITY, LOWER EXTREMITY, and HEAD AND NECK.
+In the interim, I have created some self-manual lymphatic drainage videos, so that those clients with lymphedema or other types of swelling have a way to perform some self-care: UPPER EXTREMITY, LOWER EXTREMITY, and HEAD AND NECK.
 I’ve also created a video about SELF-SCAR MASSAGE if you’re dealing with tightness or discomfort related to scar tissue.
-Please contact me with questions, or I am also available as a virtual coach via Zoom if you would like customized instruction, since everyone’s bodies, everyone’s swelling, everyone’s scars can be different, and modifications can be made to accommodate your individual needs.**

 Stay well, everyone.
 I very much miss doing the work that I love so much during a difficult time for all of us.
-I’m hoping that this time goes as smoothly as it can for you and your loved ones, and I am very much looking forward to re-opening and taking part in helping our community heal.
+I am very much looking forward to re-opening and taking part in helping our community heal.

 Whether you’re seeking manual lymphatic drainage, oncology massage, breast cancer rehabilitation, scar tissue mobilization, or a relaxing therapeutic massage, I have a treatment plan that’s the right touch for you.

 I use a unique and eclectic blend of myofascial and Swedish massage, and lymphatic drainage.
 My work is gentle, very slow and deliberate, fluid and flowing, and is deeply relaxing.